Automate your UnitTests with GitHub Actions

 Code content

-The code we will use this time is as follows.
+The code we will use this time is as follows:

-The code below is written in "/.github/workflows/unitTest.yml".
+The code below is written in "/.github/workflows/unitTest.yml"

-name: UnitTest on: push: jobs: unitTest: runs-on: ubuntu-latest steps: - name: Check out code uses: actions/ [email protected] - name: Set up Docker Compose run: docker compose up -d working- directory: ${{ github.workspace }} # Specify the root directory of the repository - name: composer install run: docker compose exec -i -t php-fpm composer install - name: thirty seconds sleep run: sleep 30 - name: Run PHPUnit run: docker compose exec -i -t php-fpm vendor/bin/phpunit
+name: UnitTest on: push: jobs: unitTest: runs-on: ubuntu-latest steps: - name: Check out code uses: actions/ [email protected] - name: Set up Docker Compose run: docker compose up -d working-directory: ${{ github.workspace }} # Specify the root directory of the repository - name: composer install run: docker compose exec -i -t php-fpm composer install - name: thirty seconds sleep run: sleep 30 - name: Run PHPUnit run: docker compose exec -i -t php-fpm vendor/bin/phpunit

 name:

-By entering this, it will be displayed on the GitHub Actions screen.
+By entering this, it will be displayed on the GitHub Actions screen

-Here, the name "UnitTest" is registered.
+Here, the name "UnitTest" is registered

-If not registered, the relative path of the file will be registered.
+If not registered, the relative path of the file will be registered

-In this case, it will be registered with the name "./.github/workflows/UnitTest.yml".
+In this case, it will be registered with the name "./.github/workflows/UnitTest.yml"

 on:

-This is called a "trigger".
+This is called a "trigger."

 jobs:

-This item describes such operations.
+This section describes such operations

 unitTest:

-Job creation and job name.
+Job creation and job name

 runs-on:

-Define the virtual machine type.
+Defines the type of virtual machine

-, runner larger than GitHub hosted runner
+, a runner larger than the GitHub hosted runner,

-, and self-hosted runner
+or a self-hosted runner

-There are several types of runners, and you can choose from three: Linux, Windows, and macOS.
+There are several types of runners, and you can choose from three: Linux, Windows, and macOS

 uses:

-Specify the action to perform.
+Specifies the action to perform

-The action used here is a module called "actions/checkout".
+The action used here is a module called "actions/checkout"

-run: (1st)
+run: (first)

 working-directory:

-This specifies the directory in which to work.
+This specifies the directory in which to work

-This time I am writing ${{ github.workspace }}
+This time, we are writing ${{ github.workspace }}

-This allows you to get the absolute path from the default working directory.
+This allows you to get the absolute path from the default working directory

 run: (second)

-The second run installs composer.
+The second run installs composer

 The command is running docker compose exec -i -t php composer install

-Although php is written in the middle of the command, please enter the name of your php container
+The command says php, but please enter the name of your php container

-By writing the above command, composer install will be executed within the php container.
+By writing the above command, composer install will be executed within the php container

 run: (third)

-The third run uses the sleep command.
+The third run executes the sleep command

-The command is running sleep 30
+The command executes sleep 30

-run: (4th)
+run: (fourth)

-this command docker compose exec -i -t php vendor/bin/phpunit please replace php the name of your php container
+In this command docker compose exec -i -t php vendor/bin/phpunit please replace php the name of your php container

 summary